 For SOTA purposes, my HF SSB operating frequency interests are 3.6, 7.1, 14.31 and 18.14 MHz (80, 40, 20 and 17m respectively), with the exception of summer where on some occasions 50 MHz (6m) is a viable option for long distance contacts around Australia, these are generally limited to days of sporadic E propagation.
 Why 80, 40, 20 and 17m? well that’s where the majority of VK SOTA and Parks home chasers have their HF antenna arrangements set up.
 Remember as the activator you have accepted the risk of being on a mountain top and due to local environmental factors you may be on a summit for a short period say 15 to 30 minutes, in that time you need transmitting frequency options.
 It’s unwise to rely on a single band for a four unique callsign qualification.
 BTW not every activator limits their activation to only four unique contacts alas some do.
 If you are faced with an impending storm, you accidentally set up next to an ant’s nest or the return journey back to you car is five hours away, then you may not have time to share the summit points with a bunch of enthusiastic SOTA chasers 🙂 When time permits I offer the summits points to as many chasers who have the time to call me, that includes offering the summit points to DX chasers in particular our friends in New Zealand (ZL) 🙂 To do so you need a choice of bands which offer a range of propagation distances, hence the addition of 14 and 18 MHz.

-So how does the end fed long wire antenna perform in the real world deployed on a summit where the ground is hard and rocky?
+So how does the end fed long wire antenna, some may say an inverted L, perform in the real world deployed on a summit where the ground is hard and rocky?
 This is not the ‘simulated’ world of End Fed antenna critics who sit in front of their computer screens creating hypothetical antenna models to prove their dislike of End Fed antennas.
 I find it odd that the keyboard warriors take every opportunity to discredit the humble End Fed?
 Back to the real world which consists of people like me who choose to experiment with a range of practical antenna solutions for a range of environmental factors found at a summit.
 Yes I do have three (3) homebrew portable linked dipole antennas and yes each linked dipole performs like any other inverted V dipole, however there are times when an End Fed antenna is well suited to a particular type of summit and it’s environmental surrounds.
 Besides, to be honest, it’s nice not to have 12 metres of RG58AU coax in my backpack.